geekjr/quickai/README.md

 # QuickAI

-## QuickAI is a Python framework that makes it extremely easy to experiment with state-of-the-art Machine Learning models.
+## QuickAI is a Python library that makes it extremely easy to experiment with state-of-the-art Machine Learning models.

 ### Motivation